UBC-Geography/computing-resources/cloud-computing/README.md

 when using software that cannot be ran on the HPC clusters either natively or via Apptainer or when running computations that can run for days and/or weeks.

-For Geography-related research and instruction, these instances can be particularly useful for the following use cases:
+For geography-related research and instruction, these instances can be particularly useful for the following use cases:

 - Spinning up a customized JupyterHub instance and/or RStudio server for a